Home > Short-Term Health Insurance > South Dakota Short-Term Health Insurance

 Short-term health insurance in South Dakota is available to residents who meet insurers’ underwriting guidelines.

-Short-term health insurance plans usually include blanket exclusions for pre-existing conditions, so these types of plans may not be adequate for someone who needs medical care for ongoing or pre-existing conditions.
+Short-term health insurance plans usually include blanket exclusions for pre-existing conditions, so these types of plans may not be adequate for someone who needs medical care for ongoing or pre-existing conditions.4

-If you’re eligible to enroll in an ACA-compliant plan, you can visit the exchange/Marketplace (HealthCare.gov) to apply.
-These plans are purchased on a month-to-month basis – meaning you can terminate coverage at anytime – so you can enroll in a plan even if you only need coverage for a few months before another policy takes effect (with a premium subsidy if you’re eligible).
+If you’re eligible to enroll in an ACA-compliant plan, you can visit the South Dakota exchange/Marketplace (HealthCare.gov) to apply.
+These plans are purchased on a month-to-month basis – meaning you can terminate coverage at any time – so you can enroll in a plan even if you only need coverage for a few months before another policy takes effect (with a premium subsidy if you’re eligible).

 A licensed agent or broker can provide information on coverage options and costs for short-term and other kinds of health insurance and determine which policies might fit your needs.
-Some things to keep in mind about short-term plans are the allowable plan durations (some of South Dakota’s insurers generally cap their plans at shorter durations than the maximum the state allows), whether the insurer offers guaranteed renewability, and the specific benefits the plan covers.
+Some things to keep in mind about short-term plans are the allowable plan durations (some of South Dakota’s insurers generally cap their plans at shorter durations than others, so the length of the available policies will vary), whether the insurer offers guaranteed renewability, and the specific benefits the plan covers.

-Pay attention to things such as whether the plan covers outpatient prescription drugs (most short-term health insurance plans do not, but some do), and whether it imposes specific dollar limitations.
+Pay attention to things such as whether the plan covers outpatient prescription drugs (most short-term health insurance plans do not,4 but some do), and whether it imposes specific dollar limitations.

 When should I consider buying short-term health insurance in South Dakota?